 I was studying French culture, The Louvre was near, one gallery in Paris decided to represent me, I befriended very talented people, so our discussions were really interesting.
 I had many gaps before, and I filled them.

-Despite these experiences, I think we Lithuanians are closer to the Germanic colourist.
-In my paintings, I create light through colour, not through shadow and I see how it reflects Lithuanian character too.
-These strong contrasting colours are dominant in North countries.
-In South France pastel is more common.
+Despite these experiences, I think we Lithuanians are closer to the Germanic colorist.
+In my paintings, I create light through color, not through shadow, and I see how it reflects Lithuanian character too.
+These strong contrasting colors are dominant in North countries.
+In the South, France, pastel is more common.
 So, Germany, Austria, Switzerland feel closer, as parts of my identity.
 People in France, who are closer to Luxembourg, understand this very well.

-But my sculpture is universal: I just put emotion into the figure, and it gives birth to that special relationship between the sculpture and the viewer where the person can see himself like in a mirror.
+But my sculpture is universal: I just put emotion into the figure, and it gives birth to that special relationship between the statue and the viewer where the person can see himself as in a mirror.
 Sculpture only starts to live when it creates a bond with a viewer.

-What bond will your art create with visitors of Art Vilnius?
+What bond will your art creations with visitors of Art Vilnius?

-I am presently working on the Human – animal relationship, so the sculptures display many archetypes, but there is also the figure of the angels the ones living between us, creating a shield and protection.
+I am presently working on the Human-animal relationship, so the sculptures display many archetypes, but there is also the figure of the angels the ones living between us, creating a shield and protection.
 Yet, they can be seen as a symbol of freedom, just think about their wings.
-People interested in human relations and intimacy will have some space for their interpretation of what cosy family gatherings and dinners can really be about.
+People interested in human relations and intimacy will have some space for their interpretation of what cozy family gatherings and dinners can be about.

 Interview conducted in collaboration with Simona Gribulyte, the Arts Bridge gallery, Vilnius, Lithuania.

-Those who won’t be able to visit Art Vilnius this June and want to discover the many facets of Rūta Jusionytė’s sculpture and painting can visit Normandy, where the artist is the guest of honour in a special event dedicated to the end of World War II.
+Those who won’t be able to visit Art Vilnius this June and want to discover the many facets of Rūta Jusionytė’s sculpture and painting can visit Normandy, where the artist is the guest of honor in a special event dedicated to the end of World War II.
 Also, you can see her art in Reims at the end of June as her works will be exhibited in an art festival along with poetry and music.
-And the best news for those in Lithuania a solo exhibition in Vilnius is coming ahead of this November.
+And the best news for those in Lithuania, a solo exhibition in Vilnius, is coming ahead of this November.
 Enjoy.